‘Days Of Our Lives’ Spoilers: Sonny’s Murder Plot Revealed?

-Days of Our Lives spoilers have arrived and it looks like someone is out to murder Sonny.
+Days of Our Lives spoilers have arrived, and it looks like someone is out to murder Sonny.
 A report from Celebrity Dirty Laundry reveals that Deimos is up to no good yet again, and that he’s plotting to kill the character after he decides to turn to the dark side yet again.
 As we know, Deimos has been trying to be a better man for Nicole, but it doesn’t last for long, and when his good spell is over, he will turn his attention towards Sonny.
 That said, Days viewers might be surprised by what catches his attention.

-Days of Our Lives fans have gotten hints that Deimos is battling his demons through flashes, which detail how he threatened to murder Andre, but that’s small fish in the grand scheme of things, if Sonny is his next target.
+Days of Our Lives fans have gotten hints that Deimos is battling his demons through flashes, which detail how he threatened to murder Andre, but that’s small fish in the grand scheme of things if Sonny is his next target.
 Sonny may meet his end if Deimos has anything to do with it.

 The recent Days of Our Lives spoilers were compiled after a leaked audition was posted on the popular site Vimeo.
-This footage appears like a rough cut, so it isn’t known if Days of Our Lives is keeping this rivalry in tact or if they’re going to change things up again, but if they do go for a murder plot it’s going to heat things up a lot.
+This footage appears to be a rough cut, so it isn’t known if Days of Our Lives is keeping this rivalry intact or if they’re going to change things up again, but if they do go for a murder plot, it’s going to heat things up a lot.
 Interesting enough, spoilers insist that Sonny is going to be the one who puts himself on Deimos’ radar instead of the other way around.

 ‘Days of our Lives’ Spoilers: Leaked Audition Reveals Deimos Has Snapped; May Kill Sonny https://t.co/ydaGhlkD8x #DAYS pic.twitter.com/g3s8DcRC6T